ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## execute_merges_on_single_replica_time_threshold

-When greater than zero only a single replica starts the merge immediately, others wait up to that amount of time to download the result instead of doing merges locally.
+When this setting has a value greater than zero, only a single replica starts the merge immediately, and other replicas wait up to that amount of time to download the result instead of doing merges locally.
 If the chosen replica doesn't finish the merge during that amount of time, fallback to standard behavior happens.

 Possible values:

 -   Any positive integer.

-Default value: 0
+Default value: 0 (seconds)

 ## remote_fs_execute_merges_on_single_replica_time_threshold

-When greater than zero only a single replica starts the merge immediately if merged part on shared storage and `allow_remote_fs_zero_copy_replication` is enabled.
+When this setting has a value greater than than zero only a single replica starts the merge immediately if merged part on shared storage and `allow_remote_fs_zero_copy_replication` is enabled.

 Possible values: